trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

   {{ "app/blog_post/operation/create.rb:failure:../trailblazer-guides:operation-01" | tsnippet : "impl" }}

   ~~~6
   The *Operation* is the central concept of the Trailblazer architecture.
-It is a simple service object that embraces and orchestrates all the business logic necessary to accomplish a certain task, such as creating a blog post, or updating a user.
+It's a simple service object that encapsulates and executes all the business logic necessary to accomplish a certain task, such as creating a blog post, or updating a user.

-  Or, as in this guide, leading a small conversation and fixing the other person's mood.
+  In this guide we'll create a small example operation that's responsible for having a simple conversation and fixing the other person's mood.
 {% endrow %}

-In order to do so, the operation provides you an API to structure your business code into *steps*.
-Its API is heavily inspired by the "Railsway-oriented programming" pattern that combines structuring linear code, and error handling - but more on that later.
+Operation provides you with an API that lets you structure your business code into *steps*.
+Its API is heavily inspired by the "Railway-oriented programming" pattern that combines structuring linear code, and error handling - but more on that later.

-Don't let yourself trick into the thinking the operation is a "god object", as it's been called by critics.
-The opposite is the case: the operation knows what to orchestrates and when, however, it has zero knowledge about the *how* since the implementation of the steps are hidden from it.
+Don't let yourself be tricked into thinking the operation is a "god object", as it's been called by critics.
+The opposite is the case: while the operation knows *what* to orchestrate and *when*, it has zero knowledge about *how*, since the implementation of its steps is hidden from it.

 {% callout %}
 You can find the code for this page [here](https://github.com/trailblazer/guides/tree/operation-01).